Management · May 23, 2024

 • Expertise and intellectual property

-Once you establish the must-have and the nice-to-have vendor qualities, consider issuing a structured bid process.
-Requests for proposal, or RFPs, can help you manage your decision by communicating and organizing your company's search for materials or services.
+Once you determine the must-have and nice-to-have vendor qualities, consider issuing a structured bid process.
+Requests for proposals, or RFPs, can help you manage your decision by communicating and organizing your company's search for materials or services.
 Vendors hoping to win your business will submit proposals with the documentation and information you need to review.
-At least three to four qualified bidders with competitive bids would be a solid RFP response.
+A solid RFP response would be at least three to four qualified bidders with competitive bids.

-Think of composing an RFP as writing a job description.
+Compose an RFP like you're writing a job description.
 Include the capabilities and credentials you want to see in successful vendor candidates.
-Ask for the most information possible to help you make an informed choice.
+Ask for the most information to help you make an informed choice.
 If you plan to require a site visit or independent testing, state that in the RFP.
-Don't forget to provide information on timelines, benchmarks and the review process.
+Set clear expectations by providing information on timelines, benchmarks and the review process.

 As you create the RFP, determine how you'll organize and evaluate the bid submissions.
 For instance, which factors from your list of vendor criteria will take top priority for shortlisting candidates?
 Some manufacturers may hold a qualifying round in which bidders have to submit their documentation.
 The next round could involve testing, site visits or other evaluations.